wp-plugins/login-alert-notification/readme.txt

 Please check whether or not you fill in the email address of General &gt; Settings.
 I strongly recommend you put another email address to 'From' box of plugin settings.

 == Screenshots ==
-1.Receive notification on Prowl for iOS
+1. Receive notification on Prowl for iOS

 == Changelog ==